 This was largely a waste of time, although it did introduce me to logic programming and eventually led to

-I later joined MCC's Formal Methods Project, where I did some work on concurrent program verification:
+I later joined MCC's Formal Methods Project, where I got back to proving theorems and did some work on concurrent program verification:

-In 1991, I went to Computational Logic, Inc. (CLI) to work on fault-tolerant hardware verification, which led to an analysis of the semantics of VHDL:
+In 1991, I went to Computational Logic, Inc. (CLI) to work on fault-tolerant hardware verification.
+This led to an analysis of the semantics of VHDL:

 The application of interest was an asynchronous system of communicating processors:

-When CLI folded in 1995, I came to Advanced Micro Devices, Inc. (AMD), where I've been working primarily on floating-point design verification.
+When CLI folded in 1995, I went to Advanced Micro Devices, Inc. (AMD), where I worked primarily on floating-point design verification.
 Here are some papers on our register-transfer logic (RTL) verification methodology:

 Here are some applications:

-During the course of this work, I compiled an ACL2 library of floating-point arithmetic, which has been made publicly available in the hope that it will be useful to others who are interested in floating-point verification.
+An outgrowth of my work is an evolving ACL2 library of floating-point arithmetic, which has been made publicly available through the ACL2 Web site in the hope that it will be useful to others who are interested in floating-point verification.
 The following (long) paper is both an exposition of the underlying theory and a user's manual for the library:

 At CAV 2007, I gave an invited talk describing my experience at AMD:

-These days, I'm working on a formal model of the AMD64 instruction set architecture.
+I also worked at AMD on a formal model of the x86 instruction set architecture.
 Here is a note on